 - When referencing default tables, R can only pull in statistics from Inputs > STATISTICS > Cells.
 The Right and Below statistics are not recognized, but you can add the equivalent as Cells statistics in order to reference these.

 - When referencing default tables, R is unable to bring in significance results from the Arrows and Font colors setting.
+For a workaround for this see How to Add Statistical Significance to a Table Using the Formattable R Package and How to Add Statistical Significance to AutoFit Tables.

 - When referencing default tables that include nested span labels, such as banner tables, R will by default only bring in the bottom-most labels.
+See How to Work with Nested Banners and Spans in R Tables for more information.

 - When importing R data sets, R is unable to bring in variable labels as R does not have the concept of both Name and Label.
 This means each variable will be labeled using the variable name.